leo-project/notes/leofs/clients/java/Quick Start LeoFS Access Using Java-Client.md

     }
 ```

-To dump InputStream into File I created Function ``dumpInputStream(InputStream,FileName)`` it will use to dump stream(string) into file.
+To dump InputStream into File I created a function ``dumpInputStream(InputStream,FileName)``.
+It will use to dump stream(string) into file.

 ```java
     private static void dumpInputStream(InputStream input,String fileName) throws IOException {